-In order to improve the generalization ability of network and reduce the risk of overfitting, data augmentation is adopted to the preprocessing stage.
-Specifically, the preprocessing includes random jittering with a noise sampled from the normal distribution $\mathcal{N}(0, 0.001)$ and clipped to $[-0.002,0.002]$, random translation with a vector sampled from the uniform distribution $[-0.01, 0.01]^3$, random point removal with the probability of $d_r\sim [0.0,0.1]$, random symmetrical transformation and random rotation.
+To reduce the risk of overfitting, data augmentation is introduced into the preprocessing stage.
+Specifically, we adopt random jittering with a noise sampled from the normal distribution $\mathcal{N}(0, 0.001)$ and clipped to $[-0.002,0.002]$, random translation with an offset vector sampled from the uniform distribution $[-0.01, 0.01]^3$, random point removal with a probability of $d_r\sim [0.0,0.1]$, random symmetrical transformation and random rotation.
 We also use random fronto-parallel cuboid erasing approach proposed in \cite{komorowski2021minkloc3d} for further augmentation.

-Augmented point clouds are quantized with quantization step 0.01, and then fed to 3D sparse convolutional module implemented by Minkowski Engine \cite{choy20194d}, an auto-differentiation library operated on sparse tensors.
-In our opinion, as the neural network deepens, the feature maps capture more high-level semantic information rather than local geometric information.
-Therefore, in order to focus on the output of the first few EA\cite{guo2021beyond} layers, the hyperparameter $S$ of each EA layer is set to 256, 128, 128, 64, 64, 64 in sequence.
+Augmented point clouds are quantized with quantization step 0.01, and then fed to the network implemented by Minkowski Engine \cite{choy20194d}.
+The hyperparameter $S$ of each EA layer is set to 256, 128, 128, 64, 64, 64 in sequence to capture rich local geometric information.
 The number of heads is set to 2.
-The concatenation of outputs from different attention layers is transformed to 512-dimensional space, and then fed to NetVLAD\cite{arandjelovic2016netvlad}.
-With regard to the hyperparameters within NetVLAD, the size of the cluster is set to 64 and the dimensions of the output is set to 256 for fair comparisons.
-We also incorporate context gating mechanism\cite{Antoine2017ContextGating}, which was initially proposed for large-scale video understanding, into NetVLAD to produce more informative descriptors.
+The concatenation of outputs from different attention layers is transformed to 512-dimensional space, and then fed to NetVLAD \cite{arandjelovic2016netvlad}.
+With regard to the hyperparameters within NetVLAD, the size of the cluster is set to 64 and the dimension of the output descriptor is set to 256 for fair comparisons.
+We also introduce context gating mechanism \cite{Antoine2017ContextGating}, which is initially proposed for large-scale video understanding, into NetVLAD to produce more informative descriptors.

-We adopt Adam optimizer with an initial learning rate $2e-4$, and multiplied by $0.1$ on epoch 80, 120 and 160.
-Same as Minkloc3D\cite{komorowski2021minkloc3d}, the batch size is initially set to 32 and increased by 40\% once the number of active triplets is less than 70\% of the total.
-All experiments are conducted on a server with 6 NVidia GeForce GTX 1080Ti GPUs and a Intel i7-6850K CPU.
-The total GPU memory consumed in training process is 65.5 GB.
+We adopt Adam optimizer with an initial learning rate $2\times 10^{-4}$, and multiplied by $0.1$ on epoch 80, 120 and 160.
+The triplet loss margin $\alpha$ is set to $0.2$ in our experiments.
+The batch size is initially set to 32 and increased by 40\% once the number of active triplets is less than 70\% of the total.
+All experiments are conducted on a server with 6 NVidia GeForce GTX 1080Ti GPUs and an Intel i7-6850K CPU.